Cancerbero

-Daniel Nuñez Hernandez (born June 11, 1977), better known by his ring name Cancerbero, is a Mexican luchador (or professional wrestler), working for the Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Daniel Nuñez Hernandez (born June 11, 1977), better known by his ring name Cancerbero, is a Mexican professional wrestler, working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 Cancerbero is a member of Los Cancerberos del Infierno ("The Infernal Cerberusses"), under the leadership of Virus.
 Cancerbero previously worked as Messala for many years, forming the team Los Romanos along with Caligula (who was later known as Raziel).
 The name Cancerbero is Spanish for Cerberus, the three-headed hound, which according to Greek mythology, guards the entrance to Hell.

 Professional wrestling career

 Hernandez began his wrestling career using the ring name El Potro ("The Colt") and later on wrestled as El Monstruo I, teaming with El Monstruo II.
 El Monstruo I was unmasked by Gran Cuchillo on December 8, 2002 when he lost a Lucha de Apuesta, bet match.

 Consejo Mundial de Lucha Libre (2002–present)

 Los Romanos (2005–2009)

 In 2005 he began working for Consejo Mundial de Lucha Libre (CMLL) and was teamed up with another recent CMLL signee.
 CMLL gave Hernandez a new identity as Messala, the ring persona was that of a Roman soldier complete with a mask designed to look like a Roman soldier's helmet.
 His teammate was named Caligula and given a similar Roman inspired gimmick and collectively they became known as Los Romanos ("The Romans").
 The team worked as low ranked Rudos (bad guys) who mainly worked with young wrestlers to give them in-ring experience and to assess their talent.
 On June 15, 2008 Los Romanos participated in a tournament for the vacant CMLL Arena Coliseo Tag Team Championship but the experienced team lost to the makeshift team of Ángel Azteca Jr. and Máscara Purpura in the first round.
 Los Romanos remained firmly placed in the opening or low card position throughout 2008 and into 2009.